-- i. the critical evaluation of short texts in the light of literary terms and movements. - ii. certain techniques of writing that are used to create desired responses. - iii. the nuances of the prescribed texts.
+- i. learnt about the critical evaluation of short texts in the light of literary movements. - ii. acquired certain techniques of writing that are used to create desired responses. - iii. learnt the nuances incorporated in the construct of the prescribed texts.

-Literary Terms and Concepts: Epiphany, Conflict, Exposition, Setting, Foreshadowing, Climax, Stock Response, Stock Character, Round Character, Point of View, Focalization, Short Story, Fibula, Plot, Realism, Parable and Fable.
+Literary Terms and Concepts: Epiphany, Conflict, Setting, Climax, Stock Response, Stock Character, Round Character, Point of View, Short Story, Plot, Realism, Parable and Fable.